Click to jump to:

 Broadway Dance Programs

 Behind The Scenes Tours / Meet The Cast

-STG, Disney Theatrical Group, the Theatre Development Fund and our community partners are proud to offer a Sensory-Friendly performance of Disney's THE LION KING on January 5, 2019 at 2:00 pm at The Paramount Theatre.
-This show will be performed in a supportive and judgment free environment for families and friends with children or adults affected by autism or other sensory issues to enjoy the shared experience of live theatre.
+STG, Disney Theatrical Group, TDF and our community partners are proud to offer a sensory-friendly performance of Disney’s The Lion King January 5, 2019 at 2:00 pm at the Paramount Theatre.
+This show will be performed in a supportive and judgement-free environment for families and friends with children or adults affected by autism to enjoy the shared experience of live theatre.

 What is a Sensory-Friendly Performance?

 Slight adjustments to lighting and sound will be made for the performance.
 In the downstairs theatre lobby, and on each floor, there will be a break area staffed by specialists in the field for anyone needing to leave their seat during the show.
 A downloadable Social Narrative with pictures of the theatre and the production will be available on this page, designed to personalize the experience for individuals wishing to prepare for the show.
 Additional resources for this performance such as a Character Guide and Guide to Attending the Show are also available.

 Sensory-Friendly Performance tickets are $50.00, $30.00 and $15.00.
 Click here to purchase!
 Please note: Disney's THE LION KING is recommended for ages 6 and up.
 All patrons must have a ticket regardless of age.